-- You should wear strong, comfortable shoes; Hiking/Wellington boots can be good options. - Don't eat anything i.e. sweets and crisps or have drinks whilst you walk around. - Don't climb on any walls, gates or fences. - Remember not to pick up or touch any tools which are lying around because they may be dirty and dangerous. - Do not go near any machinery/implements/plant, operating or not. - Stay calm and quiet; don't make lots of noise and scare the animals. - Always wash your hands after touching the animals, soil, animal feed, farm products, fertilizers and pesticides. - Never touch one of the animals unless your adult(s) say(s) you can. - Don't kiss any of the animals. - Always wash and dry your hands before eating and drinking anything and after using the toilet. - Remember to wash your hands very carefully before you leave, using plenty of warm soapy water. - Only have snacks and packed lunches in special, clean eating areas. - Make sure your shoes or boots are as clean as you can get them, taking special care to check for animal droppings.
+- You should wear strong, comfortable shoes; Hiking/Wellington boots can be good options. - Don't eat anything i.e. sweets and crisps or have drinks whilst you walk around. - Don't climb on any walls, gates or fences. - Remember not to pick up or touch any tools which are lying around because they may be dirty and dangerous. - Do not go near any machinery/implements/plant, operating or not. - Stay calm and quiet; don't make lots of noise and scare the animals. - Always wash your hands after touching the animals, soil, animal feed, farm products, fertilizers and pesticides. - Never touch one of the animals without permission. - Don't kiss any of the animals. - Always wash and dry your hands before eating and drinking anything and after using the toilet. - Remember to wash your hands very carefully before you leave, using plenty of warm soapy water. - Only have snacks and packed lunches in designated eating areas. - Make sure your shoes or boots are as clean as you can get them, taking special care to check for animal droppings.
 Ask an adult to check them for you.